telerik/blazor-docs/components/chart/labels-template-and-format.md

 # Label Template and Format

 The Chart for Blazor can render labels on the axes, series data points, and legend.
-You can control those labels through the values in the Chart `Data`, but also through [format strings](#format-strings) and [templates](#templates).
+You can control those labels through the values in the Chart `Data`, but also through [format strings](#format-strings) and [templates](#templates), including [accessible aria templates](#series-label-aria-template).

 To turn on series labels, set their `Visible` property to `true` under the corresponding `ChartSeriesLabels` tag.
 The series labels are turned off by default to avoid clutter and to make the Chart easier to read.